vigiloauth/vigilo/docs/user_guide/configuration.md

 - `WithSMTPConfig(*SMTPConfig)`: Configures the SMTP configuration.
 - `WithPasswordConfig(*PasswordConfig)`: Configures the password configuration.
 - `WithMaxRequestsPerMinute(int)`: Sets the max requests an endpoint can receive per minute.
+- `WithAuthorizationCodeDuration(time.Duration)`: Sets the duration of the authorization code.

 ---